 The Red Cat Story

 Or maybe it’s better to call it the infamous Red Cat wine.
 Why?
 Because it’s a great wine with a great story that intrigues every patron, even the unsuspecting ones.

 Legend tells that in the early 1980s (before the actual winery existed) founder Jerry Hazlitt, a 5th generation grape grower, made wine in his home for family and local friends.
-The first batch was hand-pressed (actually foot stomped) in a big wooden tub in Jerry and wife Elaine’s driveway.
+The first batch was foot-stomped in a big wooden tub in Jerry and wife Elaine’s driveway.
 The wine they called Red Catawba, for the native New York grapes used to make it, would soon be nicknamed Red Cat.

-These days, Hazlitt 1852 Vineyards makes hundreds of thousands of gallons of Red Cat a year and it has become a number one selling, state-made wine in New York.
-Tens of thousands of visitors each year stand at the horse shoe bar and enthusiastically toast the Red Cat with friends and staff.
-The rumors still circulate, new stories are told, and Red Cat still brings smiles and fun to every party it starts.
+These days, Hazlitt 1852 Vineyards makes hundreds of thousands of gallons of Red Cat a year and it has become a number one selling wine in New York State.
+Tens of thousands of visitors each year stand at the horseshoe bar and enthusiastically toast the Red Cat with friends and staff.
+Rumors still circulate, new stories are shared, and Red Cat still brings smiles and fun to every party it starts.